Change often occurs when your organisation least expects it – and whether it is ready for it or not.

-In most cases, procurement professionals by and large don’t like change and fear change, something that is common within in many sectors, however procurement change management done right can have a huge, positive impact on any organisation.
-Change management is the process of adapting an organisation’s ways of doing things, so that major changes can be rolled out smoothly without undue drama.
+In most cases, procurement professionals by and large don’t like change and fear change, something that is common within many sectors, however, procurement change management done right can have a huge, positive impact on any organisation.
+Change management is the process of adapting an organisation’s ways of doing things so that major changes can be rolled out smoothly without undue drama.

 There are many examples of change management within public sector procurement that have been successful as the sector has been experiencing transformative change for several years.